michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0099.md

 - n: people having the same social, economic, or educational status
 - n: an abstract place usually conceived as having depth
 ### Family
-stratum: strata, stratify, stratums, substratum, superstratum+;interstratify: interstratified;stratification: stratifications;stratified: unstratified;stratify: interstratify, stratification, stratified, stratifies, stratifying;substratum: substratums
+- stratum: strata, stratify, stratums, substratum, superstratum+
+- interstratify: interstratified
+- stratification: stratifications
+- stratified: unstratified
+- stratify: interstratify, stratification, stratified, stratifies, stratifying
+- substratum: substratums
 ### Examples
 - If Marvin Lewis keeps his job after this season he’ll enter the Fisher strata of being completely, an inexplicably, untouchable.
 - There’s no complaining about this strata, because it is anything but bland.